Health Benefits of maca root – Increasing libido

-The most well-known benefit of maca root is its potential to increase libido.
-There is some scientific evidence to support this claim.
+One of the most well-known health benefits of maca root is its potential to increase libido.
+And of course, there is some scientific evidence to support this claim.

 A 2010 review of studies on maca and sexual functioning found some evidence to suggest maca could improve libido, but the authors cautioned that more research is required.